osmosis-labs/osmosis/CONTRIBUTING.md

 ## Testnets

 ### Useful Notes
-For out in-place testnet command (`osmosisd in-place-testnet ...`), if you rely on setting up a testnet from mainnet state, where future module stores have not been added yet, hardcode the following in `NewOsmosisApp` in `app.go`:
+For our in-place testnet command (`osmosisd in-place-testnet ...`), if you rely on setting up a testnet from mainnet state, where future module stores have not been added yet, hardcode the following in `NewOsmosisApp` in `app.go`:

 ```go